IMRCLab/pololu-rs/docs/build.md

 - **Module Interface**: All robot configurations expose the same public interface for seamless switching
 - **Testing**: Use default configuration (`./run`) for rapid development and testing
 - **Production**: Use specific robot features (`./run zumo` or `./run 3pi`) for deployment
-- **Version Conflict**: The newest version `1.89.0` of `rustc` is released on 4th Aug 2025.
-However, the flashing with `elf2uf2-rs -d` might suffer some temporary issues.
-For example, an error `unregonized ABI` occurs because of the generated elf header doesn't match the requirements of the elf2uf2 runner.
-(The generated 8th bit of the header is `03`, which indicates that the OS/ABI type is `UNIX - GNU`, but actually should be `00`, which indicates `UNIX - System V`).
-There are 2 ways to solve this issue:

-    - If you really need the newest rustc, then each time after you build the project you should enter you target folder and do:

-            printf '\x00' | dd of=teleop_control bs=1 seek=7 count=1 conv=notrunc

-        This will change the 8th bit from `03` to `00` and then you can flash this as usual (don't build it again).

-    - The other way is to downgrade rustc to `1.87.0` by using:

-            rustup toolchain install 1.87.0
-            rustup default 1.87.0
-            rustup component add rust-src --toolchain 1.87.0
-            rustup target add thumbv6m-none-eabi --toolchain 1.87.0